How to Request a Recommendation Letter for Work or Study in 2026

 Do & Don't - What Makes a Reference Request Worth Answering

-The person reading your message decides fast: easy yes, awkward maybe or polite silence.
-What helps is not perfect phrasing.
-It is clear context, a real reason for asking, and a request that feels manageable from the first lines.
+The person reading your message decides quickly: an easy yes, an awkward maybe, or polite silence.
+What matters is not perfect phrasing, but clear context, a real reason for asking, and a request that feels manageable from the start.

 What Makes the Request Feel Vague or Awkward